Durgavasu58/durgavasu58/README.md

 ### Glad to see you here!
-Experienced Django Developer with 2.2+ years of expertise in designing and building robust web applications.
-Proficient in Python, Database Management, Content Management System and RESTful API development.
+Experienced Django Developer with 2.2 years of expertise in designing and building robust web applications.
+Proficient in Python, database management, content management system and RESTful API development.
 Committed to delivering efficient, scalable, and secure solutions.